yannS2016/iotivity-constrained-arduino/README.md

 **Note:** The port was initially tested on commit(0840e0a41a95fcff725e498fc7245a828a1a65a3) based on this work [esp32 iotivity](https://github.com/espressif/esp32-iotivity).

 cd ../../

-**Note:** Arduino sdk depends on the building platform thus one will need to define the path to arduino-home(arduino core, libraries... path) in the setup.mk manually.
-For ARM board(SAM/SAMD), intall toolchain and cores via the Arduino IDE(see below):

 ### Unsecure build
 ```